camptocamp/c2cgeoportal/doc/developer/build_release.rst

 Vocabulary
 ----------

-On this page I use the word ``version`` for a foll new version of Mapfish Geoportal (1.3), and the word ``release`` for each step in this version (1.3rc1, 1.3.0, 1.3.1, ...).
+On this page I use the word ``version`` for a major version of MapFish Geoportal (1.3), and the word ``release`` for each step in this version (1.3rc1, 1.3.0, 1.3.1, ...).

+``MapFish Geoportal`` is the pack that include CGXP and c2cgeoportal, from start of 2014 both projects will synchronize their major versions.

 CGXP
 ----